Econ Grad (India)

 R - This is probably the software that would be used the most, because it is used for doing econometrics and carrying out regressions.
 R's commands are a tad difficult at first but the software is FOSS (free and open-source software), so it shall always be available for free (I would recommend using its GUI version called RStudio).
 STATA was used by a previous generation of economists and you might still see some of your professors using it.
 You can have a look at the comparison between the commands for the two kinds of software here (and download the actual pdf guide here).
 Since R is picking up steam due to the fact that it is free and that it has a vast number of useful packages (add-ons) for economics, it would pay off in the long run to prefer this over STATA.
 Nevertheless, you can learn both software for free at Econometrics Academy.
 You can learn R in particular on this website.

-Python - This is software that is used mainly for mathematical models and solving matrix algebra.
+Python - This is software that is used mainly by economists for mathematical models and solving matrix algebra.
 Its applications lie mostly in macroeconomics, but you can also do econometrics with it.
+It is quite powerful because it is a general-purpose programming language.
 You can learn Python with a focus on economics on the Quant Econ website.

 LaTeX - This is a type-setting language.
 In layman's terms, it is a command-based word processor, but way more powerful.
 Documents written in LaTeX have a different look and feel, to the extent that you can tell with a single glance whether it is the case or not.
 The biggest advantage is that you can incorporate complex mathematical equations and symbols into your text using simple commands.
 And LaTeX is also FOSS (which translates to 'free'!).
 You would need to first download the base software called MikTex.
 But you wouldn't be able to start writing code right away.
 For that you would need an end-user app like TexWorks.
 You can teach yourself how to use this language by reverse-engineering it using something like Overleaf, which is an online service that has several document templates that you could tinker with.
 To learn commands for symbols, you could use another reverse-engineering tool like DeTexify (you just draw the symbol with your cursor and they tell you the command!).